-The ethos of the school is to ensure teaching and learning is clearly focused on ‘all of the children, all of the time’.
-Underpinning this is a whole school culture, which is clearly focused on supporting and developing the self-image of each child.
+The ethos of the school is to ensure teaching and learning is clearly focused on ‘all of the children, all of the time’ and ‘doing the very best we can, in all we can do.’
+Underpinning this is a whole school culture, which is clearly focused on supporting and developing the self-image and self-belief in each and every child.

 The school is now part of the Lingfield Education Trust and has a Local Governing Body.
 The Governing Body consists of Chris Archer, Chair of the Governors, Mrs. A Pringleton (Headteacher), Valerie Johnson, Vice Chair of Governors, Julie Davidson, Safeguarding Governor, Steven Brack, Staff Governor, Peter Greenwood, Governor and Yvonne Richardson, Governor.

 Corporation Road Community Primary School is a school, which is in the centre of Darlington, and at the heart of the community it serves.
 We want our children and families to understand and form an active part of this unique community.
 A community, which already brings together the richness of cultures, beliefs and religions from across the world and we seek to make this grow and be cohesive.
 We want our children to understand similarities and differences when we compare what we have, to communities past and present, near and far.